rdkcentral/rdkv-halif-tvsettings/docs/pages/tv-settings_halSpec.md

 ### Variability Management

-Any changes in the `APIs` should be reviewed and approved by component architects.
+Any changes in the `APIs` must be reviewed and approved by component architects.

 ### Platform or Product Customization